-The times specified represent recommendations appropriate for mass-loss studies in the context of Figure 1 in ISO 8407.
+The times specified represent recommendations appropriate for mass-loss studies in the context of Figure 1 in ISO 8407:2009.

-When using electrolytic procedures, selecting adequate electrolysis parameters and using blank specimens is recommended, in order to ensure precise removal of corrosion products.
+When using electrolytic procedures, selecting adequate electrolysis parameters and using blank test pieces is recommended, in order to ensure precise removal of corrosion products.
 A typical setup is shown in Figure A.1.